Convex Hulls of Random Order Types: Analysis of affine order types

 \begin{corollary} Let $A$ be an affine set of $n$ points with symmetry group $\f$.
 The orderings of $A$ realize exactly $\frac{n!}{|\f|} \ge (n-1)!$ pairwise distinct labeled affine order types. \end{corollary} \begin{MyProof} Let $\f$ denote the symmetry group of $A$.
 Recall that two labelings $A_{[\lambda]}$ and $A_{[\mu]}$ of $A$ determine the same labeled order type if and only if $ \mu^{-1} \circ \lambda$ is a symmetry of $A$.
 The labelings of $A$ therefore determine $n!/|\f|$ labeled affine order types.
 Theorem~\ref{t:classAff} implies $|\f| \le n$, so this number is always at least $(n-1)!$. \end{MyProof}

-We also refine the upper bound on the number of (labeled) affine order types with many (but not too many) symmetries.
+We also refine the upper bound on the number of affine order types with many symmetries.

-\begin{proposition} When $k = o(n)$, there are at most $\pth{\frac{n}k}^{4n +o(n)}$ simple, affine order types of size $n$ with $k$ symmetries. \end{proposition} \begin{MyProof} Let $A$ be an affine point set of size $n$, let $\f$ be its symmetry group and let $k = |\f|$.
-By Theorem~\ref{t:classAff}, $\f$ is cyclic, so let $f$ be a generator.
+\begin{proposition} There is a constant $c_0$, such that for all $1 \le k \le n$, there are at most $\pth{c_0 \frac{n}{\sqrt{k}}}^{4n}$ simple, affine order types of size $n$ with $k$ symmetries. \end{proposition} \begin{MyProof} Let $\OTaff{n,k}$ denote the set of simple, affine order types of size $n$ with $k$ symmetries.
+By Theorem~\ref{t:classAff}, either $k$ divides $n$ and none of the order types in $\OTaff{n,k}$ has a lonely point, or $k$ divides $n-1$ and all do.